aekams/ecdsaPlay/README.md

 **Component 1: Private/Public Key Pair**

 Function titled *GeneratePrivatePublicKeyPair* takes a standard implementation of Go's elliptic curve as its input and returns a struct that includes public address and private key pair.
 To generate private key, the function calls *GeneratePreMessageSecrete* which uses extra random bits as described in Federal Information Processing Standard Publication (FIPS PUB 186-4) Digital Signature Standard (DSS) issued July 2013.
 It allocates multiple byte-size memory based on the bit length of the order of the curve (i.e., N)  + 64 additional random bits.
 Go's rand.Read fills the allocated memory with cryptographically secure random number generation.
-For example, using secpkr1, 40 bytes of memory space gets allocated.
+For example, using secp256r1, 40 bytes of memory space gets allocated.
 Each byte contains a random number between 0 and 255.

-Helper function titled *ConcatenateBytes* creates a single big.Int value (i.e., labeled as c) based on sequential order of the slice of 32 bytes.
+Helper function titled *ConcatenateBytes* creates a single big.Int value (i.e., labeled as c) based on the sequential order of the slice of 40 bytes.
 The function performs this operation as per the following logic:

 SIGMA(i = 0 to Len-1) -> Byte[i]*(1000)^(i-Len+1)